scuzzydude/asimov/asimov.md

 In [Appendix D](#_Scoot_of_Special) I describe Scoot of Special Purpose Entities (SSPE) which are designed to ensure that property that is turned to genius wealth remains in the public domain.
 It's easy to see that Scoot of Bling could be an instrument for fraud and tax evasion and that would undermine the system.
 SSPE work as statis for the physical property curated by Scoot.
 SSPE will repurpose property in a system that ensures that it is a benefit to the public good.

 What happens when Jay-Z moves on?
 It depends.
 He can leave control of the Scoot to his heirs, and they can be the arbiters of what kind of sounds deserve the legacy of Jay-Z's Bonzo Bentley, or it can be arbitrated by the Scoot itself.
-It's fair to expect that the holders of the Bonzo Bentley Scoot -- people who contributed to the responsibility for what it represents -- would want to continue the tradition as a tribute to their mentor.
+It's fair to expect that the holders of the Bonzo Bentley Scoot -- people responsible for what it represents -- would want to continue the tradition as a tribute to their mentor.
 It becomes genius royalty, passed on for generations, as long we remember the flow.

 The value of this scoot is a privilege bestowed by a genius upon recognition of some other genius -- specific to their shared value system.
 The Bentley becomes valuable because of the value of Jay-Z's genius.
 The value is a direct reflection of Jay-Z's lasting value to humanity at large.

 How this is managed as generational wealth is a choice.
 Children may inherit this kind of privilege, or it can be passed down symbolically -- a bond of shared genius and a commitment to keep a value system alive in the future.

 There are many benefits of transferring ownership of property into shared custodianship for a public good.
 It changes the wealth flex from the flaunting of valuable property to the flexing of your gift of value to the public good.
-In the case I described, it directly converts Jay-Z immense but finite wealth in the property-domain into immense and perhaps infinite wealth in the genius domain.
+In the case I described, it directly converts Jay-Z's immense but finite wealth in the property-domain into immense and perhaps infinite wealth in the genius domain.
 The small commitment of wealth would strengthen the foundation of the system -- that genius and not property is the real treasure of humanity.
 Changing the wealth flex for the wealthiest will have a trickledown effect, so that the wealth flex moves away from investment in consumable goods into durable sharable goods -- quality and leveraged value over quantity.
 Things that can be shared.
-This is the path towards more sustainable life.
+This is a path towards a more sustainable life.

 Scoot of Bling will form staking networks with other Scoot of Bling.
 A rapper from Korea visits Brooklyn, because he's in the same exclusive staking network as the Bonzo Bentley, he might warrant an honor of a pickup -- it's like a royal courtesy -- as long as there is a special set of wheels waiting next time Jay-Z lands in Seoul.